Tension Tour: Venue records

-Live album
+Live album and broadcast

-On 27 August 2025, a recording of "Tension" (subtitled "live from the Tension Tour") was released to digital download and music streaming service platforms.
+On 27 August 2025, a recording of "Tension" (subtitled "live from the Tension Tour") was released to music download and streaming service platforms.
 Tension Tour//Live 2025 was announced the same day.
-The album was released to streaming services on 26 September of the same year, with a release in vinyl format to follow in 2026.
-It debuted at number 58 on the ARIA Albums Chart.
+The album was released to streaming services on 26 September of the same year, with a release in physical formats following on 13 February 2026.
+It debuted at number 58 on the ARIA Albums Chart, and peaked at number 14 in February 2026.
+In May of the same year, a concert documentary film, Kylie.
+Tension Tour Live, premiered on Netflix.